Desk888/internforge-django-backend/docs/steps.md

 3. Setup Nginx for Frontend
 4. Setup PostgreSQL for Database on Supabase
 5. Setup Redis for Celery Tasks on RDS
-6. Create Bucket on for Media Storage on Supabase
+6. Create Bucket on for Media Storage on Supabase or S3